Precision Insert Molding

 • PVC

-PVC (Polyvinyl Chloride) Plastic Material Polyvinyl chloride (PVC) is a widely used thermoplastic polymer material characterized by excellent mechanical properties, outstanding corrosion resistance, and superior electrical insulation performance.
+Polyvinyl chloride (PVC) is a widely used thermoplastic polymer material characterized by excellent mechanical properties, outstanding corrosion resistance, and superior electrical insulation performance.
 By incorporating various additives, it can be tailored to meet customized requirements.
-Owing to its unique combination of properties, PVC finds extensive applications in fields such as
+Owing to its unique combination of properties, PVC finds extensive applications in fields such as construction, industry, packaging, and healthcare.

 PVC resin pellets for industrial applications